prabhavnegi/Express-server-jwt/README.md

   🟢 By default jwt expiry is set to 1 hour.

   🟢 For authorization, Passport library is used which will verify the jwt token every time we visit the protected route.

-  🟢 #### user need to edit .env which contains your mongodb uri key and your secret key.

   ##Working
   The api is tested on **postman**